azurepolarbear/gradient-graphs/README.md

-Originally created in March 2022, the gradient graphs generative art project was released by [brittni watkins](https://github.com/blwatkins) on the fx(hash) generative art NFT marketplace in May 2022.
+Originally created in March 2022, the gradient graphs generative art project was released by [brittni watkins](https://github.com/blwatkins) on the fx(hash) generative art NFT marketplace on May 8, 2022.

 [gradient graphs on fx(hash)](https://www.fxhash.xyz/generative/12566)